 Winters are cold, with highs averaging 30-50ºF (-1-10ºC), and lows averaging 0-20º F (-17- -6ºC).
 Though large snowfalls are uncommon (except in nearby mountains), even small amounts of snow or ice can make local trails and roads impassable.
 Learn more about weather at Natural Bridges and check the National Weather Service forecast.

-Water is available from a spigot in the visitor center parking lot or from the water bottle filling station inside the visitor center.
+Water is available from the water bottle filling station inside the visitor center.
+The water spigot outside the visitor center is shut off.
 Water is not available at trailheads or in the campground.
+Please keep in mind that the visitor center, including bottle filling station, may be closed certain days of the week in winter.

 The park visitor center may be closed on certain days during the winter months.
 Check our hours page for updated information.
 When the visitor center is closed, park maps and trail guides are available in the box outside the visitor center.
 Restrooms at the visitor center are open unless otherwise posted.